pypy/pypy/pypy/doc/index.rst

 Welcome to the documentation for PyPy, a fast_, compliant alternative implementation of the Python_ language.

-* If you want to find out more about what PyPy is, have a look at our :doc:`introduction <introduction>` or consult the `PyPy website`_.
+* If you want to find out more about what PyPy is, have a look at our :doc:`introduction` or consult the `PyPy website`_.

 * If you're interested in trying PyPy out, check out the :doc:`installation instructions <install>`.